Skip to main content

 • explore the barriers to change and uncover how the System of Profound Knowledge can help us understand these dynamics better

 You must be able to work on a small QI project while you are learning with us on the course.
+We want you to bring a problem and NOT a solution to this course, as we will teach you how to further explore your problem and find multiple solutions.
 This is very much a learning by doing approach.

 Who is the Scottish Improvement Foundation Skills course for?